-- · Completed application. - · High school transcript, HSED transcript, or General Education Development(R) (GED) Tests transcript. - Academic Skills Assessment or ACT assessment taken within the last three years. - · One year of Biology, or equivalent, with a grade of 'C" or better.
+- Completed application. - High school transcript or equivalent.
+For a list of equivalents, go to www.nwtc.edu/gettingstarted - Admission Assessment or equivalent or ACT assessment taken within the last three years.
+(For a list of equivalents, please contact a counselor.) - One year of Biology, or equivalent, with a grade of "C" or better.
 If in high school, "C" in two semesters. - Typing proficiency of 30 words per minute (mandatory preadmission typing test to be taken at the NWTC Assessment Center).